Install Using TAR Archive

 Start engine node on the console.
 The script will ask you to accept the license agreement (enter

-y or yes
+y or yes)cd padas/engine

 bin/padas start -